isselab/configfix/README.md

 ## Exporting constraints

 The constraints as well as the SAT problem in DIMACS can be exported into textfiles.
 Run `make cfoutconfig` in the extracted source tree to export everything.
+In [this repository](https://bitbucket.org/tberger/variability-models/src/master/), already exported constraints in DIMACS format are available at `/kconfig/abstraction`.

 ## Limitations